-Welcome to my new feature monthly blog covering Women in Business who have inspired me, in the past and in the present.
-These are my personal choice, women I have looked up to as examples, beacons of what is possible to achieve if you are really determined; they are not perfect women by any means, but I am who I am today because of them, so this is my thank you.
+Welcome to my new feature monthly blog covering Women in Business who have inspired me.
+In the past and the present.
+These are my personal choice, women I have looked up to as examples, beacons of what is possible to achieve if you are really determined.
+They are not perfect women by any means.
+But I am who I am today because of them, so this is my thank you.

-The featured woman for this month is Coco Chanel as the 10 January marks the anniversary of her death ( 19 August 1883 - 10 January 1971) so it seemed like a good one to start with.
-She was the founder and namesake of the Chanel brand and a business woman ahead of her time , catapulted to social prominence in French high society, thanks to the connections she made through her work.
+The featured woman for this month is Coco Chanel as the 10 January marks the anniversary of her death (19 August 1883 – 10 January 1971).
+So it seemed like a good one to start with.
+She was the founder and namesake of the Chanel brand and a businesswoman ahead of her time.
+She catapulted to social prominence in French high society, thanks to the connections she made through her work.
 These included many artists to whom she became a patron.

-With her trademark suits and little black dresses, Coco Chanel created timeless designs that are still popular today.
-She herself became a style icon known for her simple yet sophisticated outfits paired with great accessories, such as costume pearls ( and lots of them).
-As Chanel once said,“luxury must be comfortable, otherwise it is not luxury.”
+With her trademark suits and little black dresses, Coco Chanel created timeless designs still popular today.
+She herself became a style icon known for her simple yet sophisticated outfits paired with great accessories, such as costume pearls.
+And lots of them.
+As Chanel once said, “luxury must be comfortable; otherwise, it is not luxury.”

-Chanel was credited with liberating women from the constraints of the corset and popularising a sporty, casual chic as the feminine standard of style ( Ralph Lauren & Michael Kors come to mind here non?).
+Chanel was credited with liberating women from the constraints of the corset and popularizing a sporty, casual chic as the feminine standard of style.
+Ralph Lauren & Michael Kors come to mind here, non?

 Chanel also extended her influence beyond couture clothing, realising her design aesthetic in jewellery, handbags, and fragrance.
 Her signature scent, Chanel No. 5, has become an iconic product.
 She is the only fashion designer listed on TIME magazine’s list of the 100 most influential people of the 20th century.

-When her biographer ( well one of many) Hal Vaghan's book was published in August 2011, his disclosure of the contents of recently de-classified military intelligence documents generated considerable controversy about Chanel's activities.
-The House of Chanel issued a statement which "refuted the claim" (of espionage), "What's certain is that she had a relationship with a German aristocrat during the War.
-Clearly it wasn't the best period to have a love story with a German even if Baron von Dincklage was English by his mother and she (Chanel) knew him before the War."
+When her biographer (well, one of many) Hal Vaughan’s book was published in August 2011, his disclosure of the contents of recently declassified military intelligence documents generated considerable controversy about Chanel’s activities.
+The House of Chanel issued a statement which “refuted the claim” (of espionage).
+“What’s certain is that she had a relationship with a German aristocrat during the War.
+Clearly, it wasn’t the best period to have a love story with a German even if Baron von Dincklage was English by his mother and she (Chanel) knew him before the War.”